ecurrencyhodler/Litecoin-Resources/LTC Guides/Basic lnd Commands.md

 > lncli --chain=litecoin connect 0393b7f4ce23f9991059c7e6a87d9d3d5260c6d0561cbaf2d98e67a9919b213566@172.111.255.68:9735
   + **2. Open a Channel**

 Connecting a node is how Lightning Network nodes communicate with each other about important information such as node routes.
 Btw the above URI is my node!
 Feel free to connect to it as a test.
-Next, fund and open the channel once you’re connected:
+Then, fund and open the channel once you’re connected:
 ```
 $ lncli --chain=litecoin openchannel <pubkey + x LTC>
 ```
 Opening a payment channel is how LN nodes pay one another.
-Note that the pubkey is the same thing as the URI except the ip address.
+Note that the pubkey is the same thing as the URI minus the ip address.
 Also, make sure the "x" is in litoshis (btc equivalent of satoshi’s).

 Example:
 ```